yellobyte/Swiss-Style-Doorbell/README.md

 ## :information_source: Description

-A while ago I got an Email from a then unknown client asking the innocent question how to control a simple 4-relais board.
+A while ago I got contacted by a then unknown client asking the innocent question how to control a simple 4-relais board.
 After digging deeper he eventually revealed his plan to build a rather unusual doorbell for his medium sized home which turned out to be located in a small and remote village (less than 100 inhabitants) in the french speaking part of the Swiss Jura Mountains.

 The Jura mainly demarcates a long stretch of the French–Swiss border, is not as high as the Swiss Alps (only 1720m max) and nevertheless absolutely ideal for memorable moto-bike tours.
 So my interest was rising and since he didn't have much experience in electronics I offered him the full package including design, building the circuit board, coding the MCU and subsequently deliverage, installation and of course extensive final testing at his home in person.
 He happily agreed and an absolut unique and in the end almost hilarious project got started.

-Since I didn't have any clue as to the correct melody of a post bus horn he eventually sent me a valuable mp3 sound sample.
-The file was imported into Audacity and analyzed as to the lenght of each tone and pauses.
+I didn't have any clue as to the correct melody of a post bus horn and he eventually sent me a valuable mp3 sound sample.
+The file was imported into Audacity and analyzed as to the lenght of each tone and the pauses in between.
 Below are the findings.

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Sound%20Analysis.jpg)